-As I said, a wildland firefighting tent needs to be spacious, and it shouldn’t take too long to assemble it.
+As I said, a wildland firefighter tent needs to be spacious enough, and it should be easy to assemble.
 This CAMPROS tent offers exactly that.

 Setting up this tent should not take more than 15-20 minutes for one person.
 You can do it even faster by taking assistance from one of your mates.

-Overall, this particular tent is one of the best tents for wildland firefighting without hurting your pocket at all.
+Overall, this one is the best tent for wildland firefighting without hurting your pocket at all.